Frequently Asked Questions

 We have made a list of the questions that are most frequently asked.
 Perhaps we have answered your question as well.
 Click on the question for the corresponding answer.

-A referral letter is always prescribed by the GP.
-The first time you ask for one, you will always have to consult with the GP.
+A referral letter needs to be given by the GP.
+The first time you will always have to consult with the GP.

 You are free to choose your GP.
 First, you need to deregister at your previous GP before you can register with your new GP.
 In practice, however, this is not always possible.
 In case of an emergency, a general practitioner should be able to be at your address within 15 minutes.
 When you live too far away, this could be problematic.
 This means that when you live in a sparsely populated area, you can be designated to one specific general practitioner.
 GPs may also have closed their practice to new patients because their capacity has been filled.